Foot Arch Type

 Figuring Out Your Foot Arch Type

-If you know your foot arch type, then you can easily prevent the injuries that come with certain shoe designs.
+If you know your foot arch type, you can easily prevent injuries with specific shoe designs.
 You can also avoid positions or movements that can cause problems or injuries to your feet and temporarily make you immobile.

-On a flat floor surface, set down sheets of clean brown paper or tissue.
+Set down sheets of clean brown paper or tissue on a flat floor surface.
 Wet or moisten your feet and then walk all over these papers.
 It would help if you got an imprint of your feet and from these imprints, look for your foot arch type based on these descriptions below.

 Choosing Shoes for Your Foot Arch Type